 Who are you?
-You might answer this question by stating your name, your age and your occupation, so let me rephrase my question: How does the image you have of yourself look like?
+You might answer this question by stating your name, your age, and your occupation, so let me rephrase my question: How does the image you have of yourself look like?

 As you will see, our self-image dictates who we are and who we will become.
-Knowing about the incredible power of the self-image is nice, but it needs practice and a set of effective techniques to create a self-image that is no longer the sum of our experiences and heavily influenced by our surrounding, but rather a collection of all the characteristics we want our “best self” to portrait.
+Knowing about the incredible power of the self-image is nice, but it needs practice and a set of effective techniques to create a self-image that is no longer the sum of our experiences and heavily influenced by our surroundings, but rather a collection of all the characteristics we want our “best self” to portrait.

-Dr. Maxwell Maltz wrote the original Psycho-Cypernetics several decades ago.
+Dr. Maxwell Maltz wrote the original Psycho-Cybernetics several decades ago.
 While first being laughed at, people quickly started to see the benefits of creating your own self-image.
 The book summary reviews the updated version by Dan Kennedy, who himself contributes his success to using the techniques we are going to learn about.

 About Dr. Maxwell Maltz and Dan Kennedy